 Q: Do you work with individuals that do not have an Autism Diagnosis?

-A: As Behavior Analysts, our training is not diagnosis-specific.
+A: As Behavior Analysts and Speech Language Pathologists, our training is not diagnosis-specific.
 Applied Behavior Analysis (ABA) has been demonstrated to be effective for all behaviors, regardless of diagnosis.
-Unfortunately, most funding sources do not cover Applied Behavior Analysis therapy for individuals that do not have an Autism Diagnosis.
-Please see the funding resources we have listed on our website or inquire about private pay options if your child does not qualify for an Autism Spectrum Disorder diagnosis.
-You can also check out our resources page to seek a diagnosis if you think your child is showing signs of an Autism Spectrum Disorder.
+Unfortunately, most funders do not cover ABA therapy for individuals that do not have an Autism Diagnosis.
+For those interested in ABA services that do not have an Autism diagnosis, services will be out of pocket.
+Please see the funding resources we have listed on our website.
+You can also check out our Resources page if you think your child is showing signs of an Autism Spectrum Disorder.
+Speech services do not require a diagnosis.

 Q: Where do you provide services?